 Over Burdened Teachers!

-Teaching profession is getting more complex by the day.
+The teaching profession is getting more complex by the day.
 Teachers are burdened with more complicated administrative and paperwork tasks.
-According to a recent Microsoft and McKinsey survey, teachers are working an average of over 50 hours a week.
-While there is further discouragement for the teaching profession with talk by some of the industry leaders that emerging technologies such as AI can replace teachers, the good news is that teachers are not going away any time soon.
+According to a recent Microsoft and McKinsey survey, teachers work an average of over 50 hours a week.
+While there is further discouragement for the teaching profession with a talk by some of the industry leaders that emerging technologies such as AI can replace teachers, the good news is that teachers are not going away any time soon.
 The report suggests that the demand for teachers will grow moderately in advanced economies and by as much as 100 percent in economies such as India.

 AI - A Hero in Augmenting teaching

-The real potential of AI coming to fruition will depend on how educators leverage the power of AI to augment teachers in their everyday work by ensuring that they are less consumed by the routine and repetitive tasks.
-The adoption of AI with the idea of augmentation can help solve the administrative problems, including curriculum adherence and also automate tasks such as formative assessments.
-This in turn will help teachers spend more meaningful time with their students and develop new learning opportunities.
+The real potential of AI coming to fruition will depend on how educators leverage the power of AI to augment teachers in their everyday work by ensuring that the routine and repetitive tasks less consume them.
+The adoption of AI with the idea of augmentation can help solve administrative problems, including curriculum adherence, and automate tasks such as formative assessments.
+In turn, this will help teachers spend more meaningful time with their students and develop new learning opportunities.

 Role of AI in Education